 - 1/2 - 1 teaspoon Paprika

 Place raw potatoes in water and allow to soak for 30 minutes.
-Drain and place potatoes and eggs into steamer basket and place into Pressure Cooker cooking pot with water underneath.
+Generously grease Loaf Pan and crack in Eggs.**

 Cover the bowl and place in refrigerator to chill, until ready to serve.